Article mis à jour le / Post updated on 12 May 2022.

 Minneapolis is in the North of the United States of America.
 The city is often neglected in favour of its more famous neighbour, Chicago.

-Living in Manitoba, it is the largest city accessible by car (Winnipeg – Minneapolis = seven hours drive) and that explains why the majority of my American explorations are based in the state of Minnesota!
+I live in Manitoba, Canada, and Minneapolis is the closest largest city accessible by car (Winnipeg – Minneapolis is a seven-hour drive).
+That explains why the majority of my American explorations are based in the state of Minnesota!

 The Sculpture Garden

-The Minneapolis Sculpture Garden looks iconic, this photo pops out all the time in city views:
+The Minneapolis Sculpture Garden is just iconic, this photo pops out all the time in city views.
+It’s one of the best free things to see in Minneapolis.

-The Garden has 57 sculptures and is free.
-Each artwork has a clear sign citing the artist and his intention, which I really liked.
+The Minneapolis Sculpture Garden has 57 sculptures and is completely free.
+Each artwork has a clear sign naming the artist and quoting their intention, which I really enjoyed.
+I like art with context.
 There are various styles classic, contemporary, mirrors, it’s weirdly awesome.
-You can see them all on the Walkert Art Center website .
+You can see all the statues on the Walker Art Center website.

-In the heart of the garden, there is a museum.
-I had a simple and good lunch there, but I didn’t visit the galleries (I’m not a fan of contemporary art at all!).
-However, I have fond memories of the place because it was the day I decided to stop putting sugar in my daily coffees – the coffee I had at the museum was the first of this positive new habit.
+In the heart of the Minneapolis Sculpture Garden, there is also an Art Gallery.
+I had a simple and good lunch at the restaurant there, but I didn’t visit the gallery (I’m not a fan of contemporary art at all!).
+However, I have fond memories of the place because it was the day I decided to stop putting sugar in my daily coffees – the coffee I had at the Walker was the first of this positive new habit.

 Street art in Minneapolis

 Street art is EVERYWHERE in Minneapolis.
-I had done my research before going on the must-see pieces and arranged my walks to find them.
+I had done my research before going on the must-see pieces and arranged my walks around the city to find the best murals.
+I have a list for you!

 - the UNMISSABLE street art piece of Minneapolis, the giant Bob Dylan pictured below.
 At the corner of 5th Street and Hennepin Ave.